-11 ACADEMIC LEADERSHIP: SUBJECT NETWORKS
+11 ACADEMIC LEADERSHIP: SUBJECT NETWORKS AND DEPARTMENT OF NURISNG AND MIDWIFERY

 - 11.1 The university has implemented a horizontal structure of subject networks, each of which belongs to a faculty.
 Each subject network is led by a subject network leader, normally located within an academic partner, and reporting to the relevant dean.
 Each faculty is supported by faculty officers.
-The two faculties are situated within the Academic Directorate, with the deans reporting to the Deputy Principal. - 11.2 Subject network leaders have overall responsibility for the management of their subject network.
-They will develop, implement and maintain a subject network operational plan which is grounded within faculty, academic partner and corporate strategic plans and priorities. - 11.3 Subject network leaders will also be responsible for the development, delivery and quality of academic provision for their subject network, framed within the university's academic structures and strategic priorities.
-This will include implementing, monitoring and reporting on agreed performance indicators for the subject network. - 11.4 Through liaison with academic partners, subject network leaders will ensure that the operational direction of the subject network is appropriate to all stakeholder needs.
+The two faculties are situated within the Academic Directorate, with the deans reporting to the Deputy Principal. - 11.2 The university has established the Department of Nursing and Midwifery (DoNM), which is within the Faculty of Science, Health and Engineering.
+In the context of the university regulations and quality framework, the DoNM has the same functions and responsibilities as a subject network.
+Much of its provision is regulated by one or more PSRBs and it works closely with external stakeholders.
+The Head of Department reports to the Principal.
+References to 'subject networks' and 'subject network leaders' within ASQR will normally also apply to DoNM and the Head of Department. - 11.3 Subject network leaders have overall responsibility for the management of their subject network.
+They will develop, implement and maintain a subject network operational plan which is grounded within faculty, academic partner and corporate strategic plans and priorities. - 11.4 Subject network leaders will also be responsible for the development, delivery and quality of academic provision for their subject network, framed within the university's academic structures and strategic priorities.
+This will include implementing, monitoring and reporting on agreed performance indicators for the subject network. - 11.5 Through liaison with academic partners, subject network leaders will ensure that the operational direction of the subject network is appropriate to all stakeholder needs.
 They will also liaise closely with programme leaders operating within the subject network, and from time to time with module leaders on particular issues.